skasproject/skas/docsite/docs/architecture.md

 For each module, every exposed API can be accessed on two ports:

-- One associated to a server bound on localhost, for intra-pod communication
+- One associated to a server bound on localhost, for intra-pod communication.
+In configuration files, this interface is named the `ìnternal` one.
 - One associated to a server bound on pod interface, to be exposed as a service or through an ingress.
-Always using SSL encrypted communication
+Always using SSL encrypted communication.
+In configuration files, this interface is named the `external` one.

 Depending of the configuration, only one or both server can be activated.